harleydutton/tabula-rasa/tabula-rasa/meta/design/pending/conflict/Avoid Contested Rolls.md

 I would like to avoid contested rolls in combat.
 Similarly, I would like to avoid private target numbers and such.
+The point would be to speed up combat greatly.

 ---